SNAS/website/site/content/docs/install_aio.md

 MYSQL\_OPENBMP\_PASSWORD | password | MySQL openbmp user password.
 The default is **openbmp**.
 You can change the default openbmp user password using [standard mysql instructions](https://dev.mysql.com/doc/refman/5.6/en/set-password.html).
 If you change the openbmp user password you MUST use this env.

-# IMPORTANT - READ THIS BEFORE RUNNING THE CONTAINER
-Make sure to define ***API_FQDN*** as a hostname (or fqdn) and not by IP.
-The hostname should resolve to the docker host (*host that runs docker containers*) IP address, which is normally eth0.

-If you do not plan to connect to the docker container via Kafka consumers, then you can use any hostname, such as *openbmp.localdomain*

 #### Run Normally